gfrid/expire-large-aws-s3-buckets/README.md

 boto3 to expire all items in bucket

 When you have 16M items in a S3 bucket you can expire them by using this boto3 script<br>
-Delete 16M items in bucket will take over 2 weeks accrdong to tests
+Delete 16M items in bucket will take over 2 weeks, that why expiring method is prefered as AWS does it for you